TimothyJan/Music-Controller-Web-App/README.md

   <li><code>this.props.match.params</code>, match is the prop that stores all the information about how we get to this component from this react router</li>
   <li>Update urls.py in music_controller\frontend with url for room.
 Should be able to access http://127.0.0.1:8000/room/ROOMCODE</li>
   <li>Create a view for the Room.
 Add view class GetRoom to view.py in the api app
-Update urls.py in api app with GetRoom view.</li>
+Update urls.py in api app with GetRoom view</li>
   <li><code>request.GET.get(self.lookup_url_kwarg)</code> will get the code from the parameers in the url that matches the name 'lookup_url_kwarg', in this case 'code'</li>
   <li>Check to see if works with http://127.0.0.1:8000/api/get-room?code=ROOMCODE</li>
   <li>Update Room.js with getRoomDetails() to fetch response from api</li>
-  <li>Update fetch in CreateRoomPage.js for the createRoom.</li>
+  <li>Update fetch in CreateRoomPage.js for the createRoom</li>
 </ul>

 Tutorial 8 - Creating the Room Join Page
 <ul>
   <li>Add center class to index.css.
-Modify the renderd div in App.js with className="center" </li>
+Modify the render div in App.js with className="center" </li>
   <li>Update RoomJoinPage.js for handling textfieldchange and roombutton pressed.</li>
   <li>Create apiview class JoinRoom to check room exists</li>
   <li>Add urls to urls.py in api app</li>